gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 ```
 After it is started, the consumer just waits for newly produced messages.

-In a another terminal, connect into broker-1 using `docker exec` and run the following command to start the producer.
+In an another terminal, connect into broker-1 using `docker exec` and run the following command to start the producer.
 The console producer reads from stdin, and takes a broker list instead of a zookeeper address.
 We specify 2 of the 3 brokers of our streaming platform.

 ```
 kafka-console-producer --broker-list broker-1:9092,broker-2:9093 \